Installing Outdoor Tile Over a Wood Deck - Options

 Make sure your deck is clean of dirt, grime and other objects before installing wood decking tiles.
 This will make installation easier and will keep all new materials in the best condition.
 If you wash your deck with water, make sure the wood is dry before installation.

-Some of the most popular deck tile materials include wood, plastic, foam and rubber.
+Some of the most popular deck tile materials include wood, plastic and rubber.
 Each of these materials come in a variety of styles, from wood-grain to slate and every color in between.

 Although there exists a wide variety of options for installing outdoor tile over wood deck, every Greatmats' tile has a few things in common: quality, durability and ease of installation.
 Each outdoor deck tile is created to remain long-lasting even with the challenges outdoor flooring faces: furniture, foot-traffic, weather and fluctuating temperatures.
 If you need assistance navigating all your options, Greatmats' customer service is here to help you land your perfect deck tile flooring match.

 For more on this topic please review our Deck Tiles product page.